Herbs to Increase Sperm Count, Volume, Motility, and Overall Sperm Health

 While the results differed slightly each month compared to baseline, count, motility, volume, and morphology improved significantly in most instances.

-During the course of supplementation, there were 11 spontaneous pregnancies, 6 of which took place in the first month and 5 in the second month.
+During the course of supplementation, 11 spontaneous pregnancies occurred, with 6 taking place in the first month and 5 in the second month.

 Other studies have shown similar promising results.